vvishwa/ticktrackerkdb/README.md

 # TODO

 1. Add methodolgy to calculate IVOL based on trade history
-2. EODHistory may have outliers and cleansing technique.
+2. EODHistory may have outliers and need cleansing.

+# Reference
+For websocket and its integration with ReactJS has be referred at white page/kx blog referred is from link https://kx.com/blog/single-page-applications-and-kdb-react/